Teajey/upfind/README.md

-Recursively apply glob searches to the current directory and all parent directories.
+Glob search the current directory and all parent directories.

-Useful for finding config files at different scopes.
+Useful for finding config files at different levels of the current scope.

-There is a [Rust library](crates/core), and a [CLI](crates/cli).
+There is a [Rust library](crates/core), and a [command-line app](crates/cli).